LoopKit/loopdocs/docs/faqs/branch-faqs.md

 ### Loop v2.2.5

 This is an interim release as we prepare for the major changes currently in development.
-If you are running the previous release, v2.2.4 (master or automatic-bolus branch), or an older version of Loop it is recommended that you update.
+If you are running an older version of Loop, such as v2.2.4 (master or automatic-bolus branch) or an older version, it is recommended that you update.
 A summary of modifications with respect to Loop v2.2.4 is listed below.

 ### New Features:

-Automatic Bolus (Experimental)
+Automatic Bolus (Experimental) Dosing Strategy

+* Users may select Dosing Strategy
 * Default Dosing Strategy continues to be Temp Basal Only
-* Users may now select the Automatic Bolus Dosing Strategy
-* Automatic Bolus is marked experimental
+* Automatic Bolus Dosing Strategy is marked experimental
     * If you used Loop v2.2.4 automatic-bolus branch, this release will behave the same
     * If you used Loop v2.2.4 master branch, approach this feature with caution; it may require changes to settings
     * Tracking automatic vs manual boluses is not yet implemented in the code and databases

+RileyLink and Pump Displays:

+* The [RileyLink compatible device displays](../operation/loop-settings/rileylink.md) are pump independent
+* [Medtronic pump commands](../operation/loop-settings/pump-commands.md#medtronic-commands) are found just in the Pump Settings display

 OrangeLink Support Added: